What is a Product Comparison Table in E-commerce?

 Pricing Chart

 These types of charts are commonly used by service-related companies that offer multiple tiered services with different pricing options.
 Each row will have a benefit related to that pricing plan.
+For example, if you are running any web development services, a pricing chart is useful for adding different rows of features compared to their plan.

 Product comparison charts can be added to your online store in several ways.
 Let’s look at one of these steps in detail below.